Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 When the sound of the first gun roused the war spirit of the North to fever heat, he raised a company of volunteers and served as Captain of it with the 47th regiment Penna.
 Vols. for a full three year term, and it may be said that he along with the regiment saw as much hard service as any man in the army.

-On 25 August, Private Emory Lindster, a druggist by trade, was promoted to the rank of Hospital Steward with the regiment’s central command staff.
+On 25 August, Private Emory Lindster, a druggist by trade, was promoted to the rank of Hospital Steward, and transferred to the regiment’s medical unit with the central command staff.

 After a tedious ride we have, at last, safely arrived at the City of ‘magnificent distances.’
 We left Harrisburg on Friday last at 1 o’clock A.M. and reached this camp yesterday (Saturday) at 4 P.M., as tired and worn out a sett [sic] of mortals as can possibly exist.
 On arriving at Washington we were marched to the ‘Soldiers Retreat,’ a building purposely erected for the benefit of the soldier, where every comfort is extended to him and the wants of the ‘inner man’ supplied.